borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 ===
 posted: January 14, 2022

-In which I apply semantic similarity to my note garden, creating a digest of related notes.
+My latest [AI gardener apprentice](/ai-note-garden-summarizer) finds pairs of notes that aren't explicitly linked, but maybe ought to be.
+This project was inspired by the human subconscious, which creates, cements, and removes neural connections during sleep.

+Like a sleeping brain, my python script runs nightly, scouring my note garden for related notes.
+The end result is a list of the most similar notes pairs in the garden, based on semantic similarity.
+I found the results to be illuminating, and a real-time version with solid UX would be a central feature of my [system for thought](/file-systems-for-thought).

 <!--more-->

 # Ideas and connections

 Ideas are naturally interlinked.
 They build on one another, like stepping stones in the [[Adjacent Possible]].
-It's no accident that curriculums are so common in education.
-Concepts build on one another forming a dependency tree.
-You can only learn something if you have internalized the prerequisites and have a place to "hang" the new information.
+Concepts build on one another forming a dependency tree, and you can only learn something if you have first prepared a place to attach the new information.
 In other words, it must be in your [[Zone of Proximate Development]].
+Fortune favours the prepared mind.

-Our brains reflect this interlinked nature of knowledge, with billions of neurons and trillions of connections between them.
+Our brains reflect this interlinked nature of ideas, with billions of neurons and trillions of connections between them.
 This complicated machinery does its best to create a representation of the world around us.